microsoft/fast/packages/fast-element/docs/building-components.md

 ## Wrapping Up

-We've seen how to use `FastElement` to declaratively build web components.
+We've seen how to use `FastElement` to declaratively build Web Components.
 In addition to the basics of element and attribute definition, `FastElement` also provides a way to declare templates capable of high-performance rendering, and efficient, incremental batched updates.
 Finally, CSS can easily be associated with an element in a way that leverages core platform optimizations for performance and low memory allocation.